-The overwhelming conclusion is that there is a lack of empirical evidence regarding the dynamics of sediment continuity in Scotland suitable for underpinning decisions regarding the conditions of RoR hydropower consent, the development of adaptive sediment management plans, choices between mechanical, hydraulic and catchment-based sediment management techniques, and the likely cumulative impact of multiple schemes on the same river.
+The overwhelming conclusion is that there is a lack of empirical evidence regarding the dynamics of sediment continuity in Scotland suitable for underpinning decisions regarding the conditions of RoR hydropower consent, the development of adaptive sediment management plans, choices between mechanical, hydraulic and catchmentbased sediment management techniques, and the likely cumulative impact of multiple schemes on the same river.
 Such lack of knowledge is not unique to Scotland but is given particular emphasis by the popularity of RoR hydropower and the operational inefficiencies and environmental impacts that will accrue from poor sediment management decisions.
 The situation is compounded administratively because the policy guidance for consenting RoR licences is unclear and seems likely to result in inconsistency.
-Further, there is no coordinated governmental database of existing RoR hydropower schemes in Scotland, from which evidence related to sediment continuity and management could be structured and used to improve future decision-making.
-Our recommendations address various aspects of these deficiencies.
+Further, SEPA's database of existing RoR and storage impoundments is not currently used to record sediment management decisions and outcomes.
+Doing so would help to improve future decision-making.
+Our recommendations address various aspects of these deficiencies